HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 #### Introduction

-The primary focus of exchange actor implementation guide is a RESTful API for providing data from National Directory of Healthcare Providers & Services (NDH).
+The primary focus of the exchange actor implementation guide is a RESTful API for providing data from the National Directory of Healthcare Providers & Services (NDH).
 The exchange API only supports a one-directional flow of information from NDH into Distributed Access/Workflow Directories (i.e. HTTP GETs).

 NDH exchange actor IG conformant implementation: